 Grade Self-Reflective Paper Grading Rubric Α Clearly and concisely identifies 2-5 key insights gained during the course.
-Provide thoughtful and creative reflection in relation to each insight that clearly addresses both personal and corporate implications.
+Provides thoughtful and creative reflection in relation to each insight that clearly addresses both personal and corporate implications.
 Written in clear, concise, and academic prose with few/no grammatical/stylistic errors. В Identifies 2-5 key insights gained during the course.
 Provides thoughtful reflection in relation to each insight that addresses both personal and corporate implications.
 Written in clear academic prose with few grammatical/stylistic errors. С Identifies 2-5 key insights gained during the course.
-Provides reflection on each insight but does not fully address both personal and corporate implications.
-Writing lacks clarity and/or has a large number of grammatical/stylistic errors.
+Provides a reflection on each insight but does not fully address both personal and corporate implications.
+Writing lacks clarity and/or has many grammatical/stylistic errors.
 D Identifies 2-5 insights gained during the course but lacks clarity.
 Fails to provide adequate reflection on personal and/or corporate implications.
-Writing lacks clarity and/or has a large number of grammatical/stylistic errors.
+Writing lacks clarity and/or has many grammatical/stylistic errors.
+F Fails to submit paper or paper fails to identify any insights gained during the course along with personal and/or corporate implications.

-Fails to submit paper or paper fails to identify any insights gained during the course along with personal and/or corporate implications.
+Value: 20% of final mark

-Value: 20% of final mark Due: November 7, 2022
+Due: November 6, 2023